maallaard/planar-bridge/README.md

 ```

 Planar Bridge stores all card scans in `imgs/`, which you can symlink to a
 different directory if you want.
-Each card is catagorized by set code, with
+Each card is categorized by set code, with
 tokens being stored in the `tokens/` subfolder of the set it belongs to.

-Planar Bridge names card images files according to that card's UUID from
+Planar Bridge names card image files according to that card's UUID from
 MTGJSON's database upon creation.
 At this time, there is no way to name a card
 file according to that card's name.

-Stored in `json/` are the bulk and meta json files containing card data used in
+Stored in `json/` are the bulk and meta JSON files containing card data used in
 downloading card scans.
 You can download these files manually on MTGJSON's
 [download page](https://mtgjson.com/downloads/all-files/).